 True to form, SimpliSafe keeps things “simple” by only offering two monitoring plans, which we compare and contrast in this guide.
 Today we’re mainly concerned with the Interactive plan, which in our opinion is the best option for your money… and we’ll show you why.

 But first, note that the Interactive plan includes the basics that come with the Standard Plan.
-This means you’ll get 24/7 professional monitoring and environmental monitoring.
-But that’s where the similarities end.
-With the Interactive subscription, you’ll also get the SimpliSafe mobile app for remote arming/disarming, camera support and video recording, some nifty home automations, and a little something called “visual alarm verification.”
+This means you'll get 24/7 professional monitoring, environmental monitoring (fire, CO, etc.), and access to the SimpliSafe app for remote control and notifications.
+But that's where the similarities end.
+With the Interactive plan, you'll also get access to home automation, camera support and video recording, and a little something called “visual alarm verification.”
 Don’t worry, we’ll unpack these features in just a bit.

 SimpliSafe Interactive Plan Features & Pricing

 We’ve made the case before that the Interactive plan is worth the extra $10 per month upgrade.
 In fact, we wouldn’t really recommend the Standard Plan to most people, as it leaves a handful of great features on the table.
-For instance, there’s no smartphone controls, which is a non-negotiable for us.
-Look, if we can play our favorite TV shows from our smartphone (Cobra Kai, anyone?), we should be able to access and control our home security system with it, too.
+For instance, the Standard plan has no home automation, which is a non-negotiable for us.
+Home automation doesn't just make life easier, it also helps you in securing your home, especially if you use home automation products like smart locks.

 Have a look at SimpliSafe’s offerings side-by-side to see how their Interactive plan delivers the goods.
 It’s objectively better, plain and simple.